What is the Singularity?

 Again, this is a hard task, since there are many different opinions as to which kind of canary signals are meaningful, and which are distractions.

-The concept of the Singularity poses problems, in part because of some unfortunate confusion that surrounds this idea, but also because the true problems of the Singularity have no easy answers:
+To summarise: the concept of the Singularity causes difficulties, in part because of some unfortunate confusion that surrounds this idea, but also because the true problems of the Singularity have no easy answers.
+These problems include:

 - What are good canary signals that AI systems could be about to reach AGI level?

-- How could a “prime directive” be programmed sufficiently deeply into AI systems that it will be maintained even as that system reaches AGI level and then ASI, rewriting its own coding in the process?
+- Could a “prime directive” be programmed sufficiently deeply into AI systems that it will be maintained even as that system reaches and then exceeds AGI level, potentially rewriting its own coding in the process?

-- What should that prime directive include – going beyond vague, unprogrammable platitudes such as “act with benevolence toward humans”?
+- What should such a prime directive include – going beyond vague, unprogrammable platitudes such as “act with benevolence toward humans”?

 - How can safety checks and vigilant monitoring be introduced to AI systems without unnecessarily slowing down the progress of these systems to producing solutions of undoubted value to humans (such as solutions to diseases and climate change)?

-- To what extent can humans take advantage of new technology to upgrade our own intelligence so that it keeps up with the intelligence of any pure-silicon ASI, and therefore avoids the situation of humans being left far behind ASIs?
+- To what extent can humans take advantage of new technology to upgrade our own intelligence so that it keeps up with the intelligence of any pure-silicon AGI, and therefore avoids the situation of humans being left far behind AIs?